dgarczek/ZenPacks.zenoss.HttpsMonitor/README.md

 With SNI: \
 /usr/lib64/nagios/plugins/check_http -H www.mywebsite.com --onredirect=follow --ssl --sni \
-HTTP OK: HTTP/1.1 200 OK - 316717 bytes in 0.980 second response time |time=0.980466s;;;0.000000 size=316717B;;;0
+HTTP OK: HTTP/1.1 200 OK - 316717 bytes in 0.980 second response time |time=0.980466s;;;0.000000 size=316717B;;;0 \

+Notice the extra --sni option.\\

 This HttpsMonitor ZenPack allows the user to put a "check" next to UseSSL? and UseSNI? in the HttpsMonitor Data Source.
+Zenoss then generates the check_http command with all required options.

 Some changes I made to the default settings.
 Adjust to suit your needs.